Rapidops

 • Meanwhile, the customer might have bought other accessories for the laptop online.

 We hope we didn't miss out on anything and covered the typical purchase journey customers take.
-This example also highlights the fact that customers interact with the online and physical stores while they are
+This example also highlights the fact that customers interact with online and physical stores while they are

 • deciding whether to make a purchase